dbranquinho/pywpb/README.md

 ## Current Modules

-To use any Neublis module you must instantiates all of then using the follow command:
+To use any `PYWPB` module you must instantiates all of then using the follow command:

 ### **Header**